hyperledger/firefly/README.md

 ## Navigating this repo

-There are **two core codebases** in this repo:
+There are **two core codebases** currently active in this repo:

-### Kaleido Asset Trail (KAT): TypeScript - Generation 1
+### Generation 2: FireFly

 Directories:
+- [internal](./internal): The core Golang implementation code
+- [pkg](./pkg): Interfaces intended for external project use
+- [cmd](./cmd): The command line entry point
+- [solidity_firefly](./solidity_firefly): Ethereum/Solidity smart contract code

+This latest generation is re-engineered from the ground up to improve developer experience, runtime performance, and extensibility.

+This means a simplified REST/WebSocket programming model for app development, and a wider range of infrastructure options for deployment.

+It also means a focus on an architecture and code structure for a vibrant open source community.

+A few highlights:

+- Golang codebase
+  - Strong coding standards, including unit test coverage, translation support, logging and more
+  - Fast starting, low memory footprint, multi-threaded runtime
+- OpenAPI 3.0 API specification (Swagger)
+  - Generated from the API router code, to avoid divergence with the implementation
+- Active/active HA architecture for the core runtime
+  - Deferring to the core database for state high availability
+  - Exploiting leader election where required
+- Fully pluggable architecture
+  - Everything from Database through to Blockchain, and Compute
+  - Golang plugin infrastructure to decouple the core code from the implementation
+  - Remote Agent model to decouple code languages, and HA designs
+- Updated API resource model
+  - `Asset`, `Data`, `Message`, `Event`, `Topic`, `Transaction`
+- Added flexibility, with simplified the developer experience:
+  - Versioning of data schemas
+  - Introducing a first class `Context` construct link related events into a single sequence
+  - Allow many pieces of data to be attached to a single message, and be automatically re-assembled on arrival
+  - Clearer separation of concerns between the Firefly DB and the Application DB
+  - Better search, filter and query support

+### Generation 1: Kaleido Asset Trail (KAT)

+Directories:
 - [kat](./kat): The core TypeScript runtime
 - [solidity_kat](./solidity_kat): Ethereum/Solidity smart contract code
 - [cordapp_kat](./cordapp_kat): The Corda smart contract (CorDapp)

-This was the original implementation of the multi-party system API by Kaleido, and is already deployed in a number production projects.
+This was the original implementation of the multi-party systems API by Kaleido, and is already deployed in a number production projects.

-The codebase distilled years of learning from enterprise blockchain projects Kaleido had been involved in, into a set of patterns for performing blockchain-orchestrated data exchange.
+The codebase distilled years of learning, into a set of patterns for performing blockchain orchestrated data exchange.

-The persistence layer is a NoSQL based, and it is tightly integrated with the production grade services provided by Kaleido for streaming transactions onto the blockchain, and performing private data exchange of messages and documents.

-As such it depends on the following Kaleido services:
+It depends on the following Kaleido services:

 - Blockchain nodes
   - Ethereum with the Kaleido [Kaleido REST API Gateway](https://docs.kaleido.io/kaleido-services/ethconnect/)